Nestle to help pets and owners lose weight online

 "Two thirds of adults in the US are overweight or obese, and more than half of all pets in the country are also battling the bulge," she said.

-The World Health Organization said on its website 1.5 billion adults were overweight in 2008.
+The World Health Organisation said on its website 1.5 billion adults were overweight in 2008.